joannefeeney/pands-project/README.md

 ### Results:

-* First my python code outputs the details of the sum, mean and median of the combined iris data (all 3 species).
+* First my python code outputs the details of the sum, mean and median of the iris data (all 3 species).
-* From the information that the program has calculated for us, we can see that there is a quite a difference in size (both length and width) between the petals and the sepals.
+  From the information that the program has calculated for us, we can see that there is a quite a difference in size (both length and width) between the petals and the sepals.
 * Next the code outputs the minium and maximum value for each species of iris.
-* From this information, we can see that in general, the iris virginica species appears to be the largest and the iris setosa and versicolor are closer in size.
+  From this information, we can see that in general, the iris virginica species appears to be the largest and the iris setosa and versicolor are closer in size.
-* The program then runs a two scatter plots which display the petal length/width and also the sepal length/width.
+* The program then runs two scatter plots which display the petal length/width and also the sepal length/width for each species.
-  These scatter plots appear in two separate figures, one is generated first and hten the second is generated when the first is closed.
+  These scatter plots appear in two separate figures, one is generated first and then the second is generated when the first is closed.
-  They allow for easier viewing of the differences in length/width of these species.
+  They provide a good visual of the differences in length/width of these species, with the species diapayed as different coloured dots.
-* The next section of code outputs four different histograms which display the diffrence in height/width for sepal length, sepal width,  petal length and petal width, while also displaying the frequency of such on the y axis.
+* The next section of code outputs four different histograms which display the different sizes in sepal length, sepal width, petal length and petal width, while also displaying the frequency of such on the y axis.
+This is save to the repository after running as histogram1.png.
 From this output, we can see for example that the sepal length of all species has the highest frequency at approximately 5.5cm in length.
+* Then the code outputs a histogram for each each of the variables of width/lenth for both the sepals and petals of all combined species.
+  The two histograms which display sepal data are in green and the two which dispolay petal data are in red.
+Again these are outpuptting individually and are saved as separate .png files once run and each is closed.
+  From this data we can see for example in histogram5.png that a petal width of approximatley 0.2cm has the highest frequency with approximatley 33 petals displaying this width.

 ### References: